 Congratulations!
 You’ve decided to earn a high school diploma or credential.
 Trained professionals are ready to help you move toward your goal.
 Through flexible pathways, Vermonters may choose between the High School Completion Program (HSCP) or the General Education Development (GED).

 Already have a high school diploma?
 If you need to gain essential skills for home, community, or workplace – we can help.
-Essential skills are defined by the 16 Equipped for the Future Standards.

 High School Completion Program